(con't from Part I)

 Since all digi organ consoles built after 1980 are generally MIDIfied, if one happens to own such an organ and is contemplating an expansion with additional theatrical sound colors, couplers, and tremulants, and if one desires to create ensembles by combining the instrument's own tonal resources with the new, then one might consider the addition of a Duet Virtual Theatre Pipe Organ (VTPO) out-of-the-box MIDI system (photo).

-Duet consists of a lighted control panel (photo), a black tone generator box, and three furnished cables; one simply connects one cable between the MIDI OUT plug and Duet's tone generator box, another cable between Duet's control panel and tone generator box, and the stereo audio cable from Duet's tone generator box to the instrument's auxiliary Audio Inputs or audio system; one plugs in the power, and the unit is ready to go.
+Duet consists of a lighted control panel (photo), a sound generator box, MIDI cable, and audio cable; one simply connects a cable between the MIDI OUT plug and Duet's sound generator box, another cable between Duet's control panel the sound generator box, and the stereo audio cable from the sound generator box to the instrument's auxiliary Audio Inputs or audio system; one simply plugs in the power, and the unit is ready to use.

 Duet uses Sven Meier's J-Organ and its relay and will work with any MIDI host keyboard or set of keyboards; it's made in the USA by MIDI Concepts LLC and was designed by former Conn Organ engineers and developers; the product carries a 2-year warranty, parts and labor and is provided with ongoing live support; it is a complete virtual theatre pipe organ (VTPO) addition to MIDI organs and keyboard instruments and requires no special soldering, programming, or technical expertise to connect.

-Duet is an add-on unit; it is NOT a retrofit, and it is NOT an expander module that plays representative composite organ sounds -- it contains the entire works of a digital VTPO and relay, less console and audio system, in a 24" x 10" control panel 3-1/2" deep with a 10-1/2" x 12-1/2" out-of-sight black tone generator box 3-1/2" high; it produces 24 sampled pipe ranks times two (tremmed and untremmed), provides footages from 32' to 1', and has lots of couplers including Blackpool (Great to Solo) couplers; it also accommodates Second Touch on keyboards equipped with this feature for the Accompaniment and Pedal, has 4 separate tremolos (Main, Solo, Tibia, Tuba/Diapason), 11 sampled tuned percussions, 11 struck percussions (traps), 8 toys (effects), and responds to MIDI expression messages with all important bass compensation; it's output is 2-channel stereo (R/Main, L/Solo) and may be specially configured with 5.1 output.
+Duet is an add-on unit; it is NOT a retrofit, and it is NOT an expander module that plays representative composite organ sounds -- it contains the entire works of a digital VTPO and relay, less console and audio system, in a 24" x 10" control panel 3-1/2" deep with a 10-1/2" x 12-1/2" sound generator box 3-1/2" high; it produces 24 sampled pipe ranks times two (tremmed and untremmed), provides footages from 32' to 1', and has lots of couplers including Blackpool (Great to Solo) couplers; it also offers 8 Double Touch stops for Great and Accompaniment manuals equipped with this feature, has 4 tremolos (Main, Solo, Tibia, Tuba/Diapason), 11 sampled tuned percussions, 11 struck percussions (traps), 8 toys (effects), and responds to MIDI expression messages with all important bass compensation; it's output is 2-channel stereo (R/Main, L/Solo) and may be specially configured with 5.1 output.

 The control panel (photo) provides artistic vari-colored, registrable "Smooth Touch Lighting Tactile Stops" that allow one to register each division as desired; by making stop changes to one division at a time, the number of controls one can access exceeds most comparable 3-manual 24-rank theatre pipe organs.